 Don’t Use All Of Your Available Credit

 Not only should you pay your credit accounts on time each month, you should also avoid getting close to your personal limit.
 For example, if Visa should feel justified in extending $5,000 of credit to two different people, and one has an outstanding balance of $4,500 that they make the minimum payments on while the other charges $1,500 a month and pays it in full, the latter will see a higher credit score for this component.
 The ratio of debt outstanding to total credit available accounts for 30 percent of the total FICO score.
 The debt ratio and the payment history combined account for nearly two-thirds of your FICO score, so keeping these two components in line will definitely help you improve your credit score.
+If you need professional help doing this then you may want to look at some credit repair company reviews to see if hiring someone would be a good solution.

 Don’t Close Old Accounts